Double Categories of Relations: Characterizing Relations: Conditions for Oplax/Lax Adjunction

-That the cell is opcartesian gives the arrow assigment, yielding a functor $F_1\colon \Rel(\D_0;\F)_1\to\D_1$ by uniqueness properties.
+That the cell is opcartesian gives the arrow assignment, hence by uniqueness properties a functor $F_1\colon \Rel(\D_0)_1\to\D_1$.
 Comparison cells for composition are given using the extension property of the composite cell $\xi y_e$.
 That is, they arise as in the lower-left corner of the diagram:

 In general these are not invertible.
-The coherence laws for an oplax functor follow by the fact that all the cells are defined using the uniqueness clause of the lifting property of opcartesian cells. \end{proof}
+The coherence laws for an oplax functor follow by the fact that all the cells are defined using the uniqueness clause of the lifting property of opcartesian cells. \endproof